 An unkempt porch is another red flag for the buyers.
 Repairs range from $200.00 to $1,000.00.
 A repaired porch won’t leave buyers wondering if your home has hidden issues.

 - Repair that Leaky Roof

 Repair, don’t replace.
 Repairing a section of the roof will cost about $4.50 to $15.00 per square foot.
-If your roof is currently leaking or if the portion of the roof has been damaged, then this is a fix you’ll need to make to ensure you pass the home inspection.
-Check out Roof Cost Estimator’s tool for an estimate.
+If your roof is currently leaking or if the portion of the roof has been damaged, then this is the fix you’ll need to make to ensure you pass the home inspection.
+Check out this Roof Cost Estimator’s tool for an estimate.

 - Spruce Up Overall Curb Appeal

 There are many inexpensive projects that add to that first impression and could get you a 100% return on investment, plus 10%.

 - Paint your front door for $100.00-$300.00.
 A bright color is welcoming.

 - Repair an old garage door for around $200.00.

 - Fix/update outdoor lighting for $150.00-$200.00 per installation.
 Buyers value the safety and the aesthetics of this one.